IttzyTT/controller/README.md

-This is a Vmix controller
+This is a Vmix controller (Still in building process)

 ## Getting Started